walmartlabs/concord-website/docs/getting-started/tasks.md

 the [Default Process Variables](./configuration.html#default-process-variables) file.

-The task's default can also be injected using `@InjectVariable` annotation - check out the [GitHub task](https://github.com/walmartlabs/concord-plugins/blob/master/tasks/git/src/main/java/com/walmartlabs/concord/plugins/git/GitHubTask.java#L79) as the example.
+The task's defaults can also be injected using the `@InjectVariable` annotation - check out the [GitHub task](https://github.com/walmartlabs/concord-plugins/blob/master/tasks/git/src/main/java/com/walmartlabs/concord/plugins/git/GitHubTask.java#L79) as an example.

 ### Full Syntax vs Expressions

-There are two ways how the task can be invoked: the `task` call syntax and using expressions.
+There are two ways in which a task can be invoked: the `task` call syntax and by using expressions.
 Consider the `task` syntax for tasks with multiple parameters and expressions for tasks that return data and should be used inline:

 ```yaml